abdnh/anki-zim-reader/README.md

 Also see [development.md](./development.md#building-the-add-on) if you want to get the most recent version from the last commit.

+## Development

+See [development.md](./development.md) for docs that only interest developers and contributors.

 ## License

 GPLv3 or later.
 See [LICENSE](./LICENSE).